Nature of the Organization

 Annual General Meetings

-An annual general meeting of all members of SEAMSA shall be organized by the Executive Council during the first quarter of each year.
+An annual general meeting of all members of SEAMSA shall be organized by the Executive Council during the first quarter of each year or during the final day of the SEAMSA’s annual academic conference.
 The location of the meeting shall be determined by the Executive Council.
 Due to financial and other constraints, the council can choose to hold the meeting through a conference call at a time when more than half of the members are able to participate.
 The Executive Council shall determine the agenda for each meeting.
 Special general meetings could be convened by the Executive Council for emergency purposes.
 The minutes of the meeting shall be recorded and written by the Secretary and shall be distributed to all members through e-mail at least two weeks after the meeting was held.

 The constitution and by-laws of SEAMSA may only be amended after a two-thirds majority vote of all members of the organization.
 Amendment/s to the constitution and by-laws of SEAMSA can be proposed by any member of the organization to the Executive Council anytime within a year.
 The council shall then discuss the proposal within themselves before the annual general meeting of the organization.
 If approved by two-thirds of all the members of the Executive Council, it shall be sent by the Secretary to all members of SEAMSA for approval.
 During the annual general meeting, the members shall vote for the approval or rejection of the proposed amendment/s to the SEAMSA’s constitution and by-laws.